Jim Moran: Elections

 In 2002, Moran defeated Republican S. C. Tate and Independent R. V. Crickenberger.

 In June 2004, Moran, for the first time since his election in 1990, had a Democratic opponent in a primary.
 Moran defeated Alexandria attorney Andrew M. Rosenberg, 59% to 41%.
 In November, he defeated Republican Lisa Marie Cheney.

 In 2006, Moran defeated Republican challenger T. M. Odonoghue and Independent J. T. Hurysz.

 In 2008, Moran again had a primary challenger; he won with 86% of the vote.
 In the general election, Moran faced Republican Mark Ellmore and Independent Green Ron Fisher.
 He won with 68 percent of the vote to Elmore's 30 percent.

-In November 2009 Ellmore announced he would again challenge Moran, but dropped out of the race four months later.
+In November 2009, Ellmore announced he would again challenge Moran, but dropped out of the race four months later.
 In the June 2010 Republican primary, attorney Matthew Berry narrowly lost to retired U.S. Army Colonel Jay Patrick Murray, after a last-minute mailing attacking Berry's homosexuality.
 Fisher again was on the ballot.
 During the campaign, Moran was criticized by military advocacy groups and conservatives for saying, at a local Democratic committee meeting, that Murray had not "served or performed any kind of public service".
 Moran responded by commending Murray's military service, while saying that he used the phrase in relation to Murray not having engaged in "local civic engagement" and not having served in local office.
 In November 2010, Moran was re-elected to an eleventh term with 61% of the vote.

-In 2012, Moran faced another primary challenger from Navy veteran Bruce Shuttleworth.
+In 2012, Moran faced another primary challenge, from Navy veteran Bruce Shuttleworth.
 A controversy erupted when the Democratic Party of Virginia disqualified Shuttleworth, saying he had fallen 17 signatures short of the 1,000 threshold required.
 Shuttleworth cried foul and filed a federal lawsuit; the party then allowed Shuttleworth on the ballot.
 Moran went on to win by a sizable margin.
 In November, Moran defeated Republican J. Patrick Murray, Independent Jason J. Howell, and Independent Green Janet Murphy, winning 64% of the vote.